Gus Fring: Season 2

-When Walter White seeks a buyer for his high-quality meth, Saul Goodman arranges a meeting with the unknown purchaser.
+When Saul begins representing Walter White and the latter seeks a buyer for his high-quality meth, Saul arranges a meeting with the unknown purchaser.
 Walt and his partner, Jesse Pinkman, arrive at a Los Pollos Hermanos restaurant in the South Valley, but the buyer seemingly never shows up, with Jesse and Walt unaware that Gus, the restaurant manager, had been silently watching them.
-Walt realizes this later and arranges a second meeting with only himself and Gus.
+Walt realizes this later and arranges a second meeting with only himself and Gus later that evening.
 Gus tells him that he is not interested in conducting business since Jesse was late and high for the first meeting, and is thus potentially unreliable.
 Walt persuades Gus to reconsider his decision, promising that he will never have to deal with Jesse and that their product will earn him enormous returns.
 Gus eventually agrees to purchase 38 pounds of Walt's meth for $1.2 million but only if it can be delivered within a limited time at a remote location.
 With Jesse unconscious after using heroin with his girlfriend Jane Margolis, Walt is forced to miss the birth of his daughter Holly to make the delivery.
 Shortly afterward, Gus is given a tour of the DEA's Albuquerque field office, along with other local boosters.
 While there, he discovers that Walt has lung cancer and that his brother-in-law, Hank Schrader, is a DEA agent.